-List Your Sources: We do not use footnotes or in-text citations.
-But do provide a list of all the works you consulted for your article.
+Sources: For drafts 1 and 2, use an academic citation style (either Chicago-style full notes or MLA/APA in-line citations with bibliography) to assist reviewers with fact-checking.
+If you submit an essay and it is chosen for publication, the final revision will drop all citations from the main text, but will include a list of all the works you consulted for your article.
 In addition, please recommend appropriate online resources that will help readers learn more about your topic.
 These can include digitized primary source documents, databases, finding aids, Web sites for physical venues (such as museums and archives), etc. Online resources must have these three qualities: accuracy, authority, and accessibility.
 Authoritative websites include contact information for a named individual and/or organization responsible for content.
 Acceptable sites include .org, .edu, nsn.us, and .gov.
 Use of .com sources, especially if they include any advertising, is discouraged.
 Websites should be stable in nature and not require a password for user access.

-For this assignment, set Zotero Preferences > Export citation style to “Chicago full note” and drag-and-drop bibliographic entries to the bottom of your entry.
+Recommended: If you use Zotero for this assignment, set Preferences > Export citation style to “Chicago full note” and drag-and-drop bibliographic entries into footnotes.